gautamankoji/SERVER-X-101/content/articles/tarjans-algorithm/index.md

     - gautamankoji
 ---

-A directed graph exhibits strong connectivity when every pair of vertices is connected by a path.
+{{< drop-cap "A directed graph exhibits strong connectivity when every pair of vertices is connected by a path.
 A strongly connected component (SCC) within such a graph is a largest subgraph where every vertex is reachable from every other vertex.
-For instance, in the given graph, there are three SCCs.
+For instance, in the given graph, there are three SCCs." >}}

 **Algorithm**: